Header photo

 Trends in new TB cases (all forms)

 TB burden estimates from WHO Global TB Report 2023.
 Estimation of “no TB control” trends for TB deaths from WHO and for new TB cases based on the assumption of constant trend in new TB cases since 2000.
 While major control efforts for malaria and HIV began with the launch of the Millennium Development Goals in 2000, TB control efforts began much earlier.
 The counter-factual and actual results therefore diverged from each other much earlier, making this graph look considerably different than its HIV and malaria counterparts.
-Global Fund portfolio indicates countries where the Global Fund invests.
-Global Fund Regional Groupings.
+Global Fund portfolio indicates countries that have recently received Global Fund TB funding and have reported programmatic results over the past two cycles.

 Testing and Treatment

 The first step to ending TB is to screen, test and treat everyone falling ill with the disease.
-One person with active, untreated TB can spread the disease to as many as 15 other people in a year.
-In 2021, many countries made enormous efforts to accelerate testing and treatment for TB, including those with drug-resistant TB; to improve access to quality diagnosis, treatment and care; and to scale up prevention and supporting “catch-up” activities to find and treat those who did not access care during the pandemic, and accelerate those recovery efforts.
+One person with active, untreated TB can spread the disease to as many as 15-20 other people in a year.

-Between 2021 and 2022, the number of people treated for TB in the countries where the Global Fund invests rose by about 26%, with those treated for drug-resistant TB rising by 8.6%.
+In 2022, the percentage of people treated for TB in the countries where the Global Fund invests rose to 70%, with those treated for drug-resistant TB rising to 33%.
 We are also investing in rapid molecular diagnostics for both drug-sensitive and drug-resistant TB to support the latest guidance from WHO.

 Care and Prevention